NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Brazier of Harmony.md

 **Cost** incense worth at least 1 sp

-**Effect** When the incense is lit, pleasant, floral smoke surrounds the censer in a 20-foot emanation, creating a space of peace and harmony.
+**Effect** When the incense is lit, pleasant, floral smoke surrounds the censer in a @Template\[emanation|distance:20\], creating a space of peace and harmony.
 Each creature that breathes the smoke is affected by 3rd-rank [[Spells/Calm|Calm]] and is then temporarily immune for 24 hours.
 The spell's effects end when the incense burns out.

 *Source: Pathfinder Rage of Elements*
 *OGL*